 ***JURY DUTY PHONE SCAM***

-There are currently phone calls being made by scammers to residents in Bell County and other counties that appear to be from county officials, reporting that persons have missed jury duty and threatening the person with arrest for failure to appear.
+There have been reports of phone calls being made by scammers to residents in several counties throughout that state of Texas that appear to be from county officials, reporting that persons have missed jury duty and threatening the person with arrrest for failure to appear.

-The scammer told the victim that a family member, whom he named, had failed to appear for jury duty and that they would be arrested if the victim did not immediately pay a fine for failure to appear for court and an additional fine for the charge of contempt of court.
+The scammers tell the victim that a family member, whom he names, had failed to appear for jury duty and that they would be arrested if the victim did not immeadiately pay a fine for failure to appear for court and an additional fine for the charge of contempt of court.

-The local courts, District Clerk's Office or Jury Administrator will never call you, text or email you and ask for social security numbers, credit cards or other sensitive information.
-Nor will we demand payment over the phone of a fine for failure to appear, including the placing of any amount of money on a green dot card to pay any fine.
+Please be advised tha the Bell County Courts, District Clerk's Office, or Jury Administrator will NEVER call you, text or email you and ask for social security numbers, credit cards or other sensitive information.
+Nor will we demand payment over the phoneof a fine for failure to appear, including the placing of any amount of money on a green dot card to pay any fine.